structurizr/structurizr.github.io/ai/mcp.md

     - Structurizr server URL (required)
     - Admin API key (not required if running the server with authentication disabled)
 - Returns a collection of Structurizr workspaces

+### -server-update

+#### Update a workspace on a Structurizr server

+This will update the workspace with the supplied DSL, merging layout information from the server version of the workspace.

+- Parameters
+  - Structurizr server URL (required)
+  - Workspace ID (required)
+  - API key (not required if running the server with authentication disabled)
+  - DSL (required)
+- Returns true if the workspace was updated

+### -server-delete

+#### Delete workspace from a Structurizr server

+- Parameters
+  - Structurizr server URL (required)
+  - Workspace ID (required)
+  - API key (not required if running the server with authentication disabled)
+- Returns true if the workspace was deleted

 ## mcp.structurizr.com